SkymanOne/SkymanOne.github.io/src/content/posts/formal-compiler/index.md

 Additionally, Algorand execution context explicitly operates in terms of state transition, which perfectly suits the paradigm of Folidity.
 Finally, Algorand offers opt-in functionality and local wallet storage, allowing users to explicitly opt-in to use the SC.

-The Folidity compiler emits [Algoran AVM Teal](https://developer.algorand.org/docs/get-details/dapps/avm/teal/) bytecode.
+The Folidity compiler emits [Algorand AVM Teal](https://developer.algorand.org/docs/get-details/dapps/avm/teal/) bytecode.
 The bytecode has a close resembles to "baby" Assembler.
 It has primitive register notion called "scratch space", a wide variety opcodes for stack manipulation and other useful features.

 ```mermaid
 flowchart TD